In this Blog Post

-Also, you may want to discuss, question and agree what are assumptions and what are facts.
-Once you have an understanding of this it can strengthen you position as you can question assumptions later in the negotiating process.
+Also, you may want to discuss, question and agree on what are assumptions and what are facts.
+Once you have an understanding of this it can strengthen your position as you can question assumptions later in the negotiating process.

 During the bargaining stage, always remember your BATNA.
 Start with what you want the gradually move toward the maximum you can offer.